 HVL stands for Hi Vision Long Life.
 And that is definitely true as far as my experience goes with this coating.
-Especially in combinations with higher index materials (which are thinner) manufacturers sometimes have a hard time to produce an anti-reflective coating that doe not peel off after 2-3 years.
-I can really recommend this coating as it is extremely durable, easy to clean and with the antistatic properties your progressives will last a long time.
+Especially in combinations with higher index materials (which are thinner) manufacturers sometimes have a hard time producing an anti-reflective coating that doe not peel off after 2-3 years.
+I can really recommend this coating as it is extremely durable, easy to clean, and with the antistatic properties, your progressives will last a long time.

 Photochromic Progressive Lenses from Hoya

 The photochromic feature you can get with progressive lenses from hoya is the sensity line which gives you three different options.